pis7/op-centric-queues/README.md

 ## V3
 - Add support for upd and del operations using tags allocated during enq operations

+## ROB
+- Specialied op-centric queue that implements a reorder buffer that only has insert and delete operations

 ## Testing
 - Note: to dump multi-dimensional arrays (including unpacked arrays) with VCS, the `+vcs+dumparrays` plusarg option must be used when calling the executable test